-He is joined by Emlyn Koster, PhD, Director of the North Carolina Museum of Natural Sciences and an Adjunct Professor with Marine, Earth and Atmospheric Sciences at NC State University who co-guided the Museum’s previous Adventure to Iceland.
+He is joined by Emlyn Koster, PhD, Director of the North Carolina Museum of Natural Sciences and co-guide of the Museum’s previous Adventure to Iceland.
+He is an Adjunct Professor with the Department of Marine, Earth and Atmospheric Sciences at NC State University.

 Our organizational partners are Iceland's Embassy in Washington, DC, and Hey Iceland in Reykjavik.